X0x1RG9f/Astropi-Cube/README.md

 ## About AstroPi
 ### Purpose
 AstroPi is a DiY project, based on [Astroberry Server operating system](https://www.astroberry.io/) and aims to provide different tools for Astronomy and Astrophotography (Dew Controllers, Power Supplies, USB, Network, Remote Access, GPS, Meteo, DSLR Shutter release, ...).

-The use of Astroberry Server allows you to benefit from all the free software commonly used in astrophotography (INDI Framework, KStars, Cartes du Ciel, FireCapture, PHD2, etc.)
+The use of Astroberry Server allows you to benefit from all the free software commonly used in astrophotography (INDI Framework, KStars, Cartes du Ciel, FireCapture, PHD2, etc.).
+However, please note that AstroPi project is not dependant from AstroBerry Server and can also be installed with Raspbian or any other Raspberry Pi distribution.
+Anyway, I strongly suggest you to use Astroberry Server, as it already provide very useful astrophotography tools.

 AstroPi is based on Raspberry Pi 4 and implemented as Raspberry Pi Hat.
 The whole project is packaged within FR-4 (PCB) enclosures for cost reduction.